James Wilson (footballer, born 1995): Salford City

 On 31 January 2020, he returned to England and signed at 18-month contract with League Two club Salford City.
 He made his debut in a 3–2 defeat to Plymouth Argyle at Moor Lane on 11 February, scoring two goals after coming on as a substitute, which he described as "bittersweet".
 He made a further five appearances for Graham Alexander's Ammies in what remained of the 2019–20 campaign.
-He picked up his first honour after playing in the 2020 EFL Trophy final at Wembley Stadium, where Salford beat Portsmouth on penalties following a 0–0 draw, though he did not take part in the shoot-out as he was replaced by Luke Burgess on 87 minutes.
+He picked up his first honour after playing in the 2020 EFL Trophy final at Wembley Stadium, where Salford beat Portsmouth on penalties following a 0–0 draw.
+However, he did not take part in the shoot-out as he was replaced by Luke Burgess on 87 minutes.
 He was released by new manager Gary Bowyer after scoring eight goals from 29 games in the 2020–21 season.

 Port Vale

-On 7 June 2021, Salford's League Two rivals Port Vale announced they had signed the player on a two-year contract; manager Darrell Clarke stated that "his pedigree is fantastic and I’m sure he will prove a great attacking threat for us next season".
+On 7 June 2021, Salford's League Two rivals Port Vale announced they had signed the player on a two-year contract; manager Darrell Clarke stated that "his pedigree is fantastic and I'm sure he will prove a great attacking threat for us next season".
 He scored his first goal for the "Valiants" on 18 September, in a 2–0 win over Harrogate Town at Vale Park, and was praised by Clarke for his work-rate in the post-match interview.
 He started 12 of Vale's first 14 league games of the 2021–22 campaign, building up his fitness from playing the opening 65, 70 or 75 minutes to last 90 minutes twice in a week.
 He scored a hat-trick in a 5–1 victory over Accrington Stanley in an FA Cup first round match on 6 November.
 He had scored five goals in four games, when he was sidelined for 'several weeks' with a broken foot.
 He returned to action in the new year and scored his tenth goal in March; acting manager Andy Crosby praised his strike partnership with Jamie Proctor and said that: "there is more to come from Willo... he appreciates the surroundings, the culture, the environment we have got".
 He scored both of Vale's goals in the play-off semi-final tie with Swindon Town, and also converted the opening penalty kick in the ensuing penalty shoot-out victory.
 He was named as man of the match in the play-off final at Wembley Stadium as Vale secured promotion with a 3–0 victory over Mansfield Town; Michael Baggaley of The Sentinel wrote that Wilson put in "a classy performance throughout".